urdformer/urdformer/README.md

 or combine (combine all the selected boxes).
 You can simply click and drag to add boxes.
 When you are ready, click `confirm`.
 All the boxes will be saved into `groundingdino/labels_manual`.
 Note: Valid boxes are "drawer, door, handle, knob" for cabinets, and "door, drawer, handle" for dishwasher, oven, fridge and "door" for washer.
 Currently URDFormer doesn't support "oven knob".
 ![](media/GUI.gif)

+Tips on GUI: For object-level boxes, we only care about part boxes such as `drawer` or `handle`, so please remove boxes on the entire object.
+For kitchen images, you first need to label boxes on objects only, after confirming the object boxes, it will go into each box and ask GroundingDINO or user for part boxes.
+For kitchen images, it's better to keep object boxes simple (group 2-3 doors together) for global URDFormer, and leave more complex part reasoning for part URDFormer.

 2 .
 [Optional] Second step is to get textures.
 We simply crop the original image using the bbox obtained in step 1.
 This step leverages stable diffusion for better/diverse textures such as removing handles.
 We import these images into a texture UV map template,
 ```bash